“Mental Strength and Intelligent Training: A Look into the Career of Gymnast Elisabeth Seitz”

 “I love competitions,” she says in the Deutschlandfunk interview and believes that her mental strength to focus during competitions is part of her talent.
 Nevertheless, Seitz gets very excited before competitions, especially when she has to wait a long time – like in Antalya, when she was only eighth:

 “I try to concentrate on myself, try not to get so excited that I might even end up tired,” says the national gymnast, describing her mental preparation.
 “And I always like to talk to my trainer, to physios or whoever is nearby.
-The main thing: talking and preferably not at all about gymnastics, so that can be about anything.
+The main thing: talking and preferably not at all regarding gymnastics, so that can be regarding anything.
 Last year at the European Championships, the theme was cats.”

 Gymnastics training adapted to age